 If you’ve had enough of the cold, snowy landscapes, you can always go south to some warmer destinations.
 One of the best warm winter destinations in Europe is Algarve; the southernmost region of Portugal famous for its scenic beauty and warm beaches.
 You can still see beautiful Christmas markets, feel the atmosphere, go hiking, just without the snow.
 In fact, the weather is sometimes warm enough to go to the beach, sunbathe, and even go surfing.
 The best part about visiting Algarve in the winter is that it’s the offseason and everything is cheaper than the high-season, including flights and accommodation.

-Even though considered to be predominately summer destination, Sicily is beautiful throughout the year and full of unexpected holiday delights.
+Even though considered to be a predominately summer destination, Sicily is beautiful throughout the year and full of unexpected holiday delights.
 The island gets roughly 300 days sunny days in a year and you can count on the weather being your side while you’re exploring the best of Sicily’s natural treasures.

 When talking about the best warm winter destinations in Europe, I just have to mention Malta.
 The temperature in Malta rarely goes below 20 degrees, even in the winter, making the island a perfect choice for people who want to get away from the cold, snowy streets of most European cities.
 Similarly like other southern destinations on this list, not a lot of other tourists visit, and hence, the prices for everything are significantly lower.